Easy Gluten Free Puff Pastry: A Foolproof Guide That Works

 Fat ReplacementVegan butter, coconut oilCreates flaky texture

-When picking ingredients for vegan puff pastry, go for high-quality alternatives.
+When picking ingredients for vegan puff pastry dough, go for high quality alternatives.
 Cold ingredients are key to achieving that perfect, layered texture.

 Step-by-Step Guide to Making Gluten Free Puff Pastry

-Making gluten intolerance recipes needs care and patience, especially with gluten free phyllo dough.
+Making gluten intolerance recipes needs care and patience, especially with gluten free phyllo dough, which can be tricky to laminate.
 This guide will show you how to make puff pastry that’s just as good as the traditional kind.

 Preparing Your Work Surface